noahpaige/lsp-clocks-v2/docs/display-config-system-implementation-plan.md

 2. **Version Tracking (Conflict Detection)**

-   - Each config has `version` (timestamp of last save)
+   - Each config has `lastModifiedAt` (timestamp of last save)
    - Each config has `lastModifiedBy` (user identifier)
-   - On save, compare current version with version when loaded
+   - On save, compare current `lastModifiedAt` with the value when loaded
    - If mismatch detected, show conflict resolution UI

 3. **Conflict Resolution UI**